 What a fun exercise!
 Look out, Great Gatsby!
 The Hoffmann’s are seeing the light!

 With this newfound power of naming things, Monica wanted something exotic.
 “Sir Leaksalot,” wasn’t going to make the cut.
 If we were to pass on “Turd Bullet,” we had better make it special.

 Here’s what we’ve settled on:

 It means Road Castle.
 It symbolizes our desire to travel around, to give our family some much needed safety from the world, and it sounds absolutely beautiful (if not a bit pretentious, which we are TOTALLY comfortable with by now).

-We invite all of you to quit being sensible and decent and start naming your things like an attention seeking monster.
-You don’t have to jack up your face like Wayne Newton, but maybe you should.
+We invite all of you to quit being decent and start naming your things like an attention seeking monster.
+You don’t have to jack up your face like Wayne Newton did, but maybe you should.

 Archer loved Anna Huntington so much that he built her a castle where she could thrive and create; where she could be healthy, and passionate, and free from distracting influences.
 And when their time at Atalaya Castle was through, they passed it on to all of us.
 What an amazing love story.